Bajaj Pulsar: 2024

 Bajaj Updated the Pulsar NS Series (NS125, NS160, NS200).
 The updated NS now have a new LED headlight with DRLs and LCD digital instrument cluster.
 Bajaj introduced and launched the Pulsar NS400Z in India.
 The Pulsar NS400Z gets 373cc single cylinder engine which was used in Dominar 400.
 In November 2024, Bajaj launched the second 125cc naked bike after NS125, the Pulsar N125, which also uses 125cc l1 engine.

 2025

 In January 2025, Bajaj Discontinued the Pulsar F250, due to low sales.
 The Pulsar F250 was expected to succeed the Pulsar 220F, but Bajaj Still sells Pulsar 220F with a BS6 engine.
 In July, the Pulsar N150 was discontinued and replaced by the new single-seat variant of the Pulsar N160.

 Bajaj launched the Pulsar NS400Z and Pulsar RS200.
 The NS400Z received updates including performance enhancements, new features, and improved hardware.
 The RS200 also saw updates, primarily new color variants.

 Pulsar NS400Z: This model received a significant upgrade with a more powerful engine, revised hardware, and new features.
 It's now considered the most powerful motorcycle under 2 lakh.

 Pulsar RS200: The RS200 was updated with new color options, including black and white.

+2026

+In late 2025 and early 2026, Bajaj Auto introduced a series of functional and aesthetic updates to the Pulsar 150 series to align with modern safety and emission standards (BS6 Phase 2 / OBD-2).
+While the "Classic" silhouette was retained for the Standard and Twin Disc variants, the lighting and instrumentation were significantly overhauled.